 The Wolverine-Hoosier Athletic Conference (WHAC) announced its regular season awards on Thursday and the Indiana Tech men’s basketball team had several individuals honored.

 Trine’s Brandi Dawson was named the MIAA Most Valuable Player and Hayley Martin was named the MIAA Defensive Player of the Year, the conference announced Monday.

 University of Saint Francis forward Kara Gerka has been named Crossroads League Freshman of the Year in voting by CL coaches for post-season awards.

-The Fort Wayne women’s basketball team was unable to hang on to its first quarter lead on South Dakota State as the Mastodons fell 73-51.
+The Fort Wayne women’s basketball team was unable to carry its momentum from the first half into the second as the Mastodons fell to league-leading Western Illinois 77-51.

 Kelan Martin scored 22 points and fueled a stunning second-half rally to lead No. 22 Butler past No. 2 Villanova 74-66 on Wednesday night, snapping the Wildcats’ on-campus home winning streak at 48 games.

 Kegan Comer scored a team-best 18 points to lead Saint Francis to a 68-56 victory over Mount Vernon Nazarene in the first round of Crossroads League Tournament play Wednesday night at the Hutzell Center.

 The No. 17-ranked and second-seeded Indiana Tech women’s basketball team overcame a 14-point second half deficit to advance to the semifinals of the Wolverine-Hoosier Athletic Conference (WHAC) Tournament with a 72-68 victory over seventh-seeded Concordia.

 Junior center Keanna Gary was named the WHAC Newcomer and Player of the Year while fifth-year head coach Jessie Biggs was named Coach of the Year.